-As of June 30, 2015, there was \$61.3 million in aggregate principal amount outstanding under our principal credit facility.
+As of September 30, 2015, there was \$60.1 million in aggregate principal amount outstanding under our principal credit facility.
 On July 1, 2014, we entered into a five-year senior credit agreement with Bank of America, N.A., as administrative agent, and the lenders named from time to time as parties thereto, for an aggregate amount of up to \$80.0 million, including a revolving credit facility of up to \$15.0 million and a term loan of \$65.0 million to be used for general corporate purposes, including both the refinancing of the \$30.0 million of indebtedness then outstanding under our former credit facility and permitted acquisitions.
 We also entered into a security agreement with respect to our grant of a security interest in substantially all of our assets in order to secure our obligations under the credit agreement and the related notes and pledge agreements with respect to our grant of a security interest in 65% of the capital stock of each of KVH Industries A/S and KVH Industries U.K. Limited held by us in order to secure our obligations under the credit agreement and the notes.
+We amended the credit agreement in June 2015 to modify the circumstances under which certain changes in our Board of Directors would constitute a change of control.
+We further amended the credit agreement in September 2015 to modify the Maximum Consolidated Leverage Ratio as of September 30, 2015, as described below.